What’s the lowdown?

 Lactic acid gel

 Using lactic acid gel creates an acidic environment in the vagina, encouraging the growth of the naturally occurring lactobacilli and can clear up BV in a few days.
 The gel also contains glycogen, which provides nutrients to these bacteria to help them grow.
 It is a great option for those looking to avoid antibiotics, as the gel is able to work locally.
-We love the convenience of the gel, and will be soon launching it on our new shop platform, so watch this space!
-Relactagel – the BV gel treatment you’ll be able to purchase from us – can be used for both the treatment and prevention of bacterial vaginosis.
+Relactagel – the BV gel treatment you’ll be able to purchase from a pharmacy – can be used for both the treatment and prevention of bacterial vaginosis.

 Antibiotic tablets have a high success rate in the treatment of BV, but 15-30% of women will experience a recurrence within 3 months of antibiotic treatment.
 And of those already experiencing recurrences, the initial success rate seems to be lower.
 Antibiotics also disrupt the good bacteria in the vagina and so can lead to recurring BV or even thrush.
 You may find a combined approach works best for you; using over the counter lactic acid gels to maintain the normal pH level and encourage the good lactobacilli, and prescription antibiotics on top of this if needed.